Sans25VS/3d-Food-Delivery-/README.md

 We welcome contributions!
 Feel free to open an issue or submit a pull request if you'd like to collaborate on this project.

 Fork the repository.
-Create your feature branch (git checkout -b feature/new-feature).
+Create your feature branch:
+bash
+Copy code
+git checkout -b feature/new-feature
+Commit your changes:
+bash
+Copy code
-Commit your changes (git commit -m 'Add new feature').
+git commit -m 'Add new feature'
-Push to the branch (git push origin feature/new-feature).
+Push to the branch:
+bash
+Copy code
+git push origin feature/new-feature
 Open a pull request.
 📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.